 We sailed from the Bay of Islands on 23rd November last year in company with the Favorite who after running a few miles separated.
 At parting she gave us 3 cheers and made the Signal "Honor and success attend you all".
 We started under as promising circumstances as we did last season.
 All hands being quite well in health and in good spirits. -The Erebus had an accident in the Bay of Islands in the loss of one of her marines who was drowned by the capsizing of a dingy he was a great loss as he was the biggest man in the expedition and one of those jovial characters that by his jokes kept the men continually laughing round him

-Well I was very seasick which I fully expected having been with little intermission of mouth in harbour.
+Well I was very seasick which I fully expected having been with little intermission 6 months in harbour.
 I am afraid I shall never entirely get over it

 On the 24th a man fell overboard from the Erebus and alltho' there was a heavy sea running the boat picked him up, we found up afterwards that he had jumped overboard to escape punishment which he richly deserved, however he got his deserts besides his ducking